openvinotoolkit/openvino/samples/cpp/hello_nv12_input_classification/README.md

 ## Building

-To build the sample, please use instructions available at [Build the Sample Applications](../../../docs/OV_Runtime_UG/Samples_Overview.md) section in OpenVINO™ Toolkit Samples guide.
+To build the sample, use the instructions available at [Build the Sample Applications](../../../docs/OV_Runtime_UG/Samples_Overview.md) section in OpenVINO™ Toolkit Samples guide.

 ## Running